raine-detmer/coral-macroalgae-patterns/README.md

 • "tpfun.m": function for calculating the lower tipping point (boundary of the region of bistability) for the Briggs et al. (2018) model as a function of model parameters

-• "tpfunExtH.m": function for calculating the lower tipping point (boundary of the region of bistability) for the Briggs et al. (2018) model as a function of external herbivore recruitment rate

 All model simulations were performed in Matlab R2023b.